owlcs/owlapi/README.md

 *    Enabled OWLOntologyManager to build and keep an OntologyConfigurator instance
 *    Declaration of save methods on OWLOntology
 *    OWLAPI 5 uses Java 8

+## 4.5.9 1 February 2019

+### Bug fixes:

+*    Jackson version to 2.9.8
+*    Fix compatibility with Guava 27 #814
+*    Fix OBO renderer stuck with untranslatable axioms on concurrent managers
+*    Fix Annotations on DifferentIndividualsAxioms lost #816
+*    Fix No roundtrip for IRIs with colons in the fragment or path #817

 ## 4.5.8 22 December 2018